Commercial Water Damage

-Newer commercial structures may be outfitted with stainless steel and copper piping may be used if the construction budget allows for it.
-Plastic plumbing types – PEX, PVC, CPVC – may appear in newer installations.
-Though durable and flexible, they have their own difficulties: vulnerability to freezing conditions or UV degradation.
+In newer commercial buildings, stainless steel and copper piping may be used if the construction budget allows for it.
+Plastic plumbing types like PEX, PVC, and CPVC are also common in newer installations.
+While durable and flexible, they come with their own challenges, such as vulnerability to freezing conditions or UV degradation.
 It's important to note that no piping material is immune to deterioration, as none of them last indefinitely.